stooke/graal/substratevm/DebugInfo.md

 ```

 gdb knows the type of the oop stored in `Blueprint::DEFAULT_UNIT` and
-kows how to dereference it to locate the object field
+knows how to dereference it to locate the object field
 values.
 Likewise, it knows that the `print_name` field is a `String`
 it will translate the oop stored in that field to an address where the
 String contents are stored and it will print the values of the